ethereum-optimism/optimism/README.md

 The cannon (cannon cannon cannon) is an on chain interactive fraud prover

 It's half geth, half of what I think truebit was supposed to be.
-When it's done, we'll be able to prove L1 blocks aren't fraud
+It can prove L1 blocks aren't fraud.

 * It's Go code
 * ...that runs an EVM